Parent Education That Converts

 Wait lists are both blessing and curse.
 They validate demand but frustrate families and limit growth.
 Smart marketing adapts.

-Most speech practices serve both.
-Marketing needs to address each appropriately.
-NDIS marketing emphasises plan utilisation, service agreements, and availability.
-Private pay marketing often emphasises immediate access for families tired of wait lists and willingness to invest in their child's development.
+Most speech pathology practices serve both.
+Your marketing needs to address each audience with messaging that resonates with their specific situation.
+NDIS marketing emphasises plan utilisation, registered provider status, and availability for new participants.
+Private pay marketing often emphasises immediate access for families unwilling to wait for NDIS approval, the value of early intervention, and the long-term return on investing in a child's communication development.
+Getting this balance right is critical for sustainable practice growth.

 Common Questions